pran-7-5/eco_style/README.md

 Avoid gem stones = there is math formula to calculate what is suitable to whom

 Makeup = Nail polish (ancient alta was used for nail polish, lipstick and blush) but are not available today in markets but can be homemade.
-Alta available in the market is fake, made of chemical whereas ancient alta was made from raw sugar, not sure what the formula is, needs more research(million dollar startup idea).
+Alta available in the market is fake, made of chemical whereas ancient alta was made from raw sugar or paan leaf, not sure what the formula is, needs more research(million dollar startup idea).

 ** Coloring hair tips will also soak NH3-ammonia compounds in hair color into skin.
 ** Henna mehndi is also very bad.